hms-dbmi/viv/tutorial/README.md

 - http://avivator.gehlenborglab.org/?image_url=http://localhost:8000/LuCa-7color_Scan1.ome.tif (OME-TIFF)

 > Troubleshooting: Viv relies on cross-origin requests to retrieve data from servers.
 The `--cors='*'` flag is important to ensure
 > that the appropriate `Access-Control-Allow-Origin` response is sent from your local server.
+In addition, web servers must allow
+> [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) to support viewing OME-TIFF images.
+> Range requests are allowed by default by `http-server` but may need to be enabled explicitly for your production web server.

 ### Final Note on File Formats and OME-Zarr